Howard Krein

-Howard David Krein (born 1966/1967) is an American otolaryngologist, plastic surgeon, and business executive.
-He is the husband of Ashley Biden, the daughter of United States President Joe Biden.
-He is an assistant professor of otolaryngology at Thomas Jefferson University and is a founding partner and co-director of Thomas Jefferson University Hospital's Facial Aesthetic and Reconstructive Center.
+Howard David Krein (born 1966/1967) is an American otolaryngologist, and business executive.
+He was the husband of Ashley Biden, the daughter of former U.S. president Joe Biden.
+He is a professor of otolaryngology at Thomas Jefferson University and is a founding partner and co-director of Thomas Jefferson University Hospital's Facial Aesthetic and Reconstructive Center.
 Krein is the chief medical officer at StartUp Health, a venture capital and health technology firm.
 He served on the Biden Cancer Initiative's board of directors from 2017 to 2019.
-Krein has advised the Joe Biden 2020 presidential campaign on its COVID-19 pandemic response in an unofficial role.
+Krein advised the Joe Biden 2020 presidential campaign on its COVID-19 pandemic response in an unofficial role.

 Early life and education

-Krein was born and raised in Cherry Hill, New Jersey.
+Howard David Krein was born and raised in Cherry Hill, New Jersey.
 He is the son of Stanley Krein, an insurance executive and former director of marketing at Aetna, and Brenda Ferne "Bunny" Lipner Krein, a physician assistant in cardiology at Cooper University Hospital.
 His family is Jewish.

-As a teenager Krein competed in CowTown, a weekly summertime rodeo competition in Pennsgrove, New Jersey.
-He became a volunteer fire fighter at the age of sixteen.
+As a teenager, Krein competed in CowTown, a weekly summertime rodeo competition in Penns Grove, New Jersey.
+He became a volunteer firefighter at the age of sixteen.

 Krein graduated from Rutgers University with a bachelor's degree in biology and a master's degree in neuroscience.
 He obtained a doctoral degree in cell and development biology from the University of Medicine and Dentistry of New Jersey's Robert Wood Johnson Medical School in 1996.
 He graduated from medical school at Thomas Jefferson University in 2000.
 He completed an internship in emergency medicine and general surgery and a residency in otolaryngology at Jefferson.
 He completed a fellowship in facial plastic and reconstructive surgery at the Medical College of Virginia.